 With the funds provided by Parallel18 for the project, the following items are not eligible for financing:

-Airfares for persons not involved in the project.
+- Airfare for persons not directly involved in the Project.

-Expenditures charged to Parallel18 must be reported based on actual costs, at the price actually paid, duly supported with reliable documents that verify
+Expenditures charged to Parallel18’s grant must be reported based on actual costs, at the price actually paid, duly supported with reliable documents that verify the amount.

 Expenses incurred in the name of the beneficiary and executors (other participants) that are designated in the application will be accepted.
-Costs of a Limited Liability Company whose owner is the beneficiary, or of a company in which the beneficiary has a shareholding of at least 30% (thirty percent), will also be accepted, as long as said company:
+Costs of a Limited Liability Company or a Corporation whose owner is the beneficiary, or of a company in which the beneficiary has a shareholding of at least 30% (thirty percent), will be accepted, as long as said company: